 As part of our risk management, we buy reinsurance for our own account, which is known as "retrocessional reinsurance."
 The reinsurance we purchase is generally subject to annual renewal.
 From time to time, market conditions have limited or prevented insurers and reinsurers from obtaining retrocessional reinsurance, which may be the case even when reinsurance market conditions in general are strong.
-Accordingly, we may not be able to renew our current retrocessional reinsurance, we may not be able to negotiate terms that we consider appropriate or acceptable from entities with satisfactory creditworthiness or collect on claimed retrocessional coverage.
+Accordingly, we may not be able to renew our current retrocessional reinsurance arrangements or obtain desired amounts of new or replacement coverage.
+In addition, even if we are able to obtain such retrocessional reinsurance, we may not be able to negotiate terms that we consider appropriate or acceptable from entities with satisfactory creditworthiness or collect on claimed retrocessional coverage.
 This could limit the amount of business we are willing to write or decrease the protection available to us as a result of large loss events.